Introduction

 • use the created tool

-This tutorial is a step-by-step guide on how to implement the full tool.
-You can find the complete code below for reference, but we will go over its elements one by one.
-And you can see some usage examples in the last section of this tutorial (Part 5 : Using the tool).
+You can find the complete code below for reference, but we will see how to use the AI-assisted tool builder and how to prompt the AI to recreate its elements one by one.
+Additionally, you can see some usage examples in the last section of this tutorial (Part 7 : Using the tool).

 Full Code